AGraves33/Portfolio/README.md

 PYTHON<br/>
 <br/>NFL Home Attendance and Team Success
-- Combined webscrapping with an already existing dataset to gather more datapoints.
+- Combined web scrapping with an already existing dataset to gather more datapoints.
 - Performed in depth data cleaning techniques to combine multiple excel files into one working dataset.
 - Filtered and joined values based on team names.
 - Conducted and visualized various exploratory data analytics methods.